Libraries of Mechanical Parts

 All mechanical parts can be found on the Parts menu.
 The following parts are available:

 - SKF bearings

 - Spline shafts (only for 2D)

 - Threads (only for 2D)

 The parts are created according to the following standards:

 All parts except flanges and beams have defined their names and attributes.
 The names indicate the part definition and basic dimensions according to the chosen standard.
 These data are used in BOM creation.
 Flanges and beams are intended for further modification, in contrast to screws, nuts, bearings and others.

 Select the standard and the type of part (screw, washer, etc.) from the Parts menu.
 The icon menu appears from which you can select a specific part, such as a hex bolt.
 To define the dimensions, you can select:

 When defining part dimensions in 2D, you can also select the method of drawing or which view of the part will be inserted.
-For example, when defining a rolled profile you can choose whether or not to hatch the section.
+For example, when a rolled profile is defined, you can choose whether or not to hatch the section.
 When defining a screw, you can choose to insert the front view, left view (axial view), and head.